tweag/nickel/doc/manual/typing.md

 ```

 `version` is a string, and can't be added to a number.
 If we try to export this
-configuration using `nickel export`, we get indeed:
+configuration using `nickel export`, we get a reasonable error message:

 ```
 error: Type error